Master of Science in Applied Quantitative Finance

-- Our International Student and Scholar Services (ISSS) department works closely with our graduate students to help make the most of their Optional Practical Training (OPT) and Curricular Practical Training (CPT) time.
+- The University’s International Student and Scholar Services (ISSS) department works closely with our graduate students to help make the most of their Optional Practical Training (OPT) and Curricular Practical Training (CPT) time.

-- The MSAQF is STEM designated, making it possible for your OPT to extend to three years.
+- The MSAQF is STEM designated, making it possible for your OPT to extend to 3 years.